Mon Jun 28 2021

 The end of World War II generated a new, forward-looking style for people looking to integrate with nature.
 Mid-century modern homes are sleek with flat roofs and angular features.
 Most also offer multiple ceiling-to-floor windows to encourage interaction with the outdoors, plus a mix of natural (often organic) and man-made materials.

-Tudor homes became popular throughout the US in the 1920s and are probably most recognizable by their first floor brick exteriors combined with a second floor made of stucco with decorative timber.
+Tudor homes became popular throughout the US in the 1920s and are probably most recognizable by their first-floor brick exteriors combined with a second-floor made of stucco with decorative timber.
 These homes usually have steep gable roofs, asymmetrical floor plans, and tall leaded windows with multiple panes set in a diamond pattern.

 Introduced to the U.S. in the late 1830s, Victorian homes are often two to three stories and very ornate, with plenty of decorative trim, vivid colors, and an asymmetrical shape that creates several rooflines.
 Some even have rounded rooms resembling a castle tower.
 Other standout features include wraparound porches and large bay windows.

 Contemporary homes incorporate elements of the modern style with a green twist.
 They use eco-friendly materials in a sleek design that uses glass to make spaces seem bigger than they are.
-Lines are strong and roofs flat, evoking a minimalist feel.
+Lines are strong and roofs are flat, evoking a minimalist feel.
 And while many harken back to the angular features found in mid-century modern homes, some use free-form lines that echo shapes found in nature and create a feeling of movement.

 Contemporary styles can certainly adapt to their communities.
 Realtor Shelton Wilder of The Shelton Wilder Group says that Los Angeles sees “a lot of new construction and remodels embracing the year-round warm weather with an emphasis on indoor/outdoor living.”
 That might translate to large walls with floor-to-ceiling glass doors leading to a patio or side yard.